-This is an excerpt from my upcoming (and yet unnamed) book.
-It's a subject I've addressed before, but it bears repeating: You must develop your audience and game concurrently.
+This a subject in indie game PR that I've addressed before, but it bears repeating: You must develop your audience and game concurrently.

 The goal should be to have an audience that is excited to buy your game the moment it hits the market.
 That kind of momentum will carry you through the initial excitement of release.

 The fact is, most indie devs don't consider marketing until the game is released and they don't understand why nobody's buying it.
-Hopefully this will get you thinking profitably.
+Hopefully this will get you thinking profitably, well ahead of launch.

 Creating with a mind to sell